Nanded: Education

 On 17 September 1994, the Swami Ramanand Teerth Marathwada University (SRTMU) was established in Nanded after a restructuring of the Marathwada University in Aurangabad.
 The university supervises the educational activities in senior colleges in four districts of Marathwada division.

 Notable educational institutions in Nanded include the Dr. Shankarrao Chavan Government Medical College and Shri Guru Gobind Singhji Institute of Engineering and Technology.

 Governance

 The city of Nanded is managed by the Nanded-Waghala Municipal Corporation (NWCMC).
 The corporation consists of 81 democratically elected members.
 The Municipal Commissioner is the Chief Executive of the corporation.
-Sunil Lahane is the current Chief Executive of the corporation.

 Tourism

 Nanded fort

-Nanded Fort, also known as Nandgiri Fort is a fort located on the banks of Godavari river.
-The Godavari river encloses the fort on three sides.
+Nanded Fort, also known as Nandgiri Fort is located on the banks of the Godavari River.
+The Godavari River encircles the fort on three sides.
 The fort has been converted into a garden to attract tourists.
 There is a water tank constructed in the fort.

 Mandir

 The Vedic rituals are regularly performed on the ghats of Godavari River which include Urvashi Ghat, Ram Ghat, and Govardhan Ghat.